The National (TV program): FormatThe National used to run a news headlines segment for 20 to 25 minutes without commercial interruption. This format has been relaxed or reinstated at various points over the years. Subsequent segments would consist of documentaries or other feature reports, either in the form of a separate program (The Journal or The Magazine) or as additional segments of the main program.

 The opening segment generally runs 15 to 20 minutes, followed by additional segments of varying length featuring additional stories, features, or panel discussions.
 Long-form documentaries or feature reports are not as common as they were prior to 2009, but are featured from time to time, particularly during the Friday and Sunday editions.
-The broadcast contains some live inserts but most of the broadcast's segments are taped prior to the program's airtime.
-The program concludes with "The Moment".
+The broadcast contains some live inserts but some of the broadcast's segments are taped prior to the program's airtime.
+The anchor begins every broadcast by saying "Thanks for joining us" or "Thank you for joining us".
+Because of the length and the story count of the first two segments, the anchor concludes the first segment of the broadcast by saying "We're back in two" and the second segment of the broadcast by saying "The National breaks down the stories shaping our world, next" or "The National takes you deeper into the stories shaping our world, next".
+Since 2023, the news segment of the show has been followed by a segment called "The Breakdown".
+The anchor begins the segment by saying "Now it's time to dig deeper into the stories shaping our world."
+The program concludes with a final segment called "The Moment".